Tsuyoshi Shinjo: Career

 Shinjo is now a television celebrity in Japan as well as a model for his own line of clothing.
 He has also won the maximum 10,000,000 JPY prize in a celebrity edition of the Japanese version of Who Wants to Be a Millionaire, Kuizu $ Mirionea.

-In October, 2021, Hokkaido Nippon-Ham Fighters announced Shinjo will be the manager of the Hokkaido Nippon-Ham Fighters for the upcoming season.
-With his hiring, this gave him the nickname, "Big Boss" or "Big Boss Shinjo" by fans, due to his celebrity status and his fun, over the top, unorthodox, clubhouse atmosphere.
+In October 2021, the Hokkaido Nippon-Ham Fighters announced that Shinjo would be the manager for the upcoming season.
+With his hiring, this gave him the nickname, "Big Boss" or "Big Boss Shinjo" by fans, due to his celebrity status and his fun, over the top, unorthodox clubhouse atmosphere.
 He was also hired by the Fighters to replace longtime manager Hideki Kuriyama, who became the manager of Samurai Japan at the end of the season.

-The success of the nickname made him register himself as BIGBOSS, and on March 24, 2022, just a few days before Opening Day, NPB officially approved BIGBOSS as his registered name for the 2022 season.
+The success of the nickname led him to register himself as BIGBOSS, and on March 24, 2022, just a few days before Opening Day, NPB officially approved BIGBOSS as his registered name for the 2022 season.

-During the current 2022 season, Shinjo became well known for entering the field in a home game against the Saitama Seibu Lions in a hoverbike.
+During the 2022 season, Shinjo became well known for entering the field in a home game against the Saitama Seibu Lions in a hoverbike.
 He also entered his first ever home game as manager, as SB Nation described it, "straight out of wrestling".
 He also showed up to spring training in a three-wheeled motorcycle.
-He also has his own jersey with his registered name replacing the nameplate of the Fighters.
+He also has his own jersey, with his registered name replacing the nameplate of the Fighters.

+When the club made the jump to Es Con Field Hokkaido, Shinjo announced the partial retirement of his "Big Boss" moniker at the club's final game against the Chiba Lotte Marines at the Sapporo Dome.
+He also designed a new alternate uniform for the Fighters, known as "New Age Games" (officially known as "NEW AGE GAMES produced by SHINJO").
+These jerseys used a black, red, and gold color scheme with a V on the center, standing for victory.
+Some fans, mostly Americans, had noticed its similarity to the Vancouver Canucks' infamous Flying V jerseys from the 1980s.